giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/templates/sme/README.md

  * specifying what morphology has to match from the analyser
  * specifying what additional arguments should be pulled out from entries via XPATH

+So far...

+    description: "Documentation not shown to end-users"
+    entry_template_context:
+      pos: "./e/lg/l/@pos"
+      type: "./e/lg/l/@type"
+      region: "./tg/t/@reg"
+    lexicon_filters:
+      pos: N
+      type: Prop
+      sem_type: plc
+    morphology_filters:
+      pos: N
+      type: Prop

+`entry_template_context` for specifying additional entry arguents to pull out via xpath.

+`lexicon_filters` should probably be only specific to entrie, because definitions have different needs.
+Also, where do we define how "pos" is pulled from an entry?

+`morphology_filters` the analyses from the morphology lookup must also match this.

 ## Jinja